SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## Point Of Interest in the Application Code

+If you want to dig into the application source code, for convenience we collected a list of notable classes and methods to check.
+For convenience the Eclipse breakpoints file is available in /src/main/resources/PointsOfInterest.bkpt

 | Class             |          Method | Description  |
 |-|-|-|
 |InitializeListener|contextInitialized|On application start loads initial set of tickets in the index.|